📞 Speak with someone today: 423-202-3008

 Frequently Asked Questions About Alcohol Treatment

-If you don't see your question here, just call us — we're happy to talk through anything.
+If you don't see your question here, just contact us — we're happy to talk through anything.

 Will my insurance cover alcohol treatment?

 In most cases, yes.
-The federal Mental Health Parity and Addiction Equity Act requires insurers to cover alcohol and substance use disorder treatment the same as any other medical condition.
+The federal Mental Health Parity and Addiction Equity Act requires insurers to cover substance use disorder treatment.
 We accept Medicare, Medicaid, TennCare, BlueCross BlueShield, Cigna, Aetna, and most major commercial plans.
-We verify benefits for free with no obligation.
+Verify your benefits for free.

 How quickly can I start?

-In most cases, same-day or next-day.
-Call us at 423-202-3008 and we can usually verify your insurance and schedule an intake appointment right away.
-The hardest step is reaching out — the rest is easier than you expect.
+Same-day or next-day in most cases.
+Call us at 423-202-3008 — we can usually verify your insurance and schedule an intake appointment within hours.

 Take the First Step Toward Recovery